liulifenyf/TSPTFBS/README.md

 ```
 ## Output File Format
-The output file will seems like below, first column represents the name of TFs, follow columns are the probabilities of DNA sequence to be predicted as a TF binding site:
+The output file will seems like below: the first column represents the names of 265 Arabidopsis TFs, the remaining columns (The example has two remaining columns because the input file has two enquired DNA sequences) record the probabilities of given DNA sequences to be predicted as a TFBS of one of 265 Arabidopsis TFs.
 ```
-Factor Name	chr2L:12715-12916	chr2L:59143-59344
+TF Name	chr2L:12715-12916	chr2L:59143-59344
 AT3G10113	5.8268368E-05	0.00023753107
 AT3G12130	0.0003848466	0.077134416
 AT3G52440	0.6031477	0.42776716